 Faculty Conference Center

-The GW Criminal Law Initiative and the GW Black Law Students Association are co-hosting a town hall discussion on the killing of African Americans by police in recent years.
+The Criminal Law Initiative and the GW Black Law Students Association hosted a discussion on the killing of African Americans by police in recent years.

 So, You Want to Be a Public Defender?